All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Wegovy's Anti-Inflammatory Profile

 One of the most compelling aspects of Wegovy for chronic fatigue patients is its anti-inflammatory action.
-The SELECT trial, which studied semaglutide in over 17,000 patients, demonstrated a 37% reduction in C-reactive protein compared to placebo .
+The SELECT trial[1], which studied semaglutide in over 17,000 patients, demonstrated a 37% reduction in C-reactive protein compared to placebo .
 This reduction was significant even after controlling for weight loss, indicating a direct pharmacological anti-inflammatory effect.
+For a complete cost breakdown, see our semaglutide pricing comparison.

-ME/CFS research has consistently shown elevated inflammatory markers.
+ME/CFS research has consistently shown improved inflammatory markers.
 A Stanford University study found that cytokine levels, particularly IL-6 and TNF-alpha, were significantly higher in ME/CFS patients, and that cytokine severity correlated with illness duration and symptom intensity .
 Wegovy's ability to lower these same markers provides a rational basis for exploring its use in this population .

 Weight Loss and Energy Recovery